timotta/elasticsearch-fonetica-portuguesa/README.md

 ##ElasticSearch Versions

-This plugin was created for elastic search 0.20 but i'm using without problems on elastic search 1.7.1 on my pet project (http://feedsearch.me).
+This plugin was created for elastic search 0.20 but i'm using it without problems with elastic search 1.7.1 on my pet project (http://feedsearch.me).
 There is only one little bug for this version, the `replace` parameter is ignored and is always `false`.

 ##License